Eden Valley Villages

 Armathwaite lies on the River Eden and the Settle to Carlisle Railway has a railway station in the village.

-The parish church of Christ and Our Lady was formerly a chapel-of-ease in the parish of Hesket-in-the-Forest and is one of the smallest parish churches in England.
+The parish church of Christ and Our Lady was formerly a chapel-of-ease in the parish of Hesket-in-the-Forest.
+It is one of the smallest parish churches in England.

-By the 17th century the original chapel had become ruinous but it was rebuilt before 1688 by Richard Skelton of Armathwaite Castle.
+By the 17th century the original chapel had become ruinous.
+It was rebuilt before 1688 by Richard Skelton of Armathwaite Castle.
 It consists of a chancel and nave with a wooden roof and a small western bell turret.

 John Skelton, poet and tutor to King Henry VIII, is believed to have been born here.